Seg-Zero: Reasoning-Chain Guided Segmentation via Cognitive Reinforcement

-We build the training data from public available segmentation datasets and train our Seg-Zero using GRPO algorithm.
+We build the training data from publicly available segmentation datasets and train our Seg-Zero using the GRPO algorithm.

-\textbf{Data Preparation.} The training data is generated using the original mask annotations from existing referring expression segmentation datasets (e.g., RefCOCOg \cite{yu2016refcoco}).
+\minisection{Data Preparation} The training data is generated using the original mask annotations from existing referring expression segmentation datasets (e.g., RefCOCOg \cite{yu2016refcoco}).
 Based on the mask, we extract the leftmost, topmost, rightmost, and bottommost pixels of the mask to generate the bounding box $\mathbf{B}$.
 Additionally, we compute the center points of the two largest inscribe circles within the mask, denoted as $\mathbf{P_1}$ and $\mathbf{P_2}$ .
 Consequently, the ground truth data comprises the bbox coordinates [$\mathbf{B}_{x1}$, $\mathbf{B}_{y1}$, $\mathbf{B}_{x2}$, $\mathbf{B}_{y2}$] and the coordinates of the two center points [$\mathbf{P_1}_{x}$, $\mathbf{P_1}_{y}$] and [$\mathbf{P_2}_x$, $\mathbf{P_2}_y$].
 We do not incorporate any CoT processing into the training data.
-To ensure consistency across different datasets, all images are rescaled to a uniform resolution of 840x840 pixels.
+To ensure consistency, all images are rescaled to a uniform resolution of 840x840 pixels.

-\textbf{GRPO.} We do not include any \textit{reasoning data} for a cold-start training process to teach the model's reasoning ability.
-Instead, we let our Seg-Zero learn from zero.
+\minisection{GRPO} We do not include any \textit{reasoning data} for a cold-start training process to teach the model's reasoning ability.
+Instead, we let our Seg-Zero evolve from zero.
 Specifically, we initiate training directly from the pre-trained Qwen2.5-VL-3B model, utilizing the aforementioned rewards and applying the GRPO algorithm \cite{shao2024deepseekmath}.
-We illustrate oue RL training process in \Cref{fig:gpro_illustration}.
+We illustrate our RL training process in \Cref{fig:gpro_illustration}.